How to create an email list from the ground up

-Marketing your brand is a multi-pronged strategy that usually begins with building awareness.
+The value of email marketing is based on a multi-pronged strategy that usually begins with building awareness.

 Think about it: If people don’t know about the products or services you sell, how can they buy them?
-The more people who know about your brand, the larger your customer base becomes.
+To really spread brand awareness you need to increase your subscriber base.

 An effective way to increase brand awareness is to share information about your business with consumers through email marketing campaigns.
 And behind any successful email marketing campaign sits a robust email list.